Classification and statistics of cut and project sets: Some consequences of the classification

-\begin{proof} If the strict inequality in \equ{eq: strict inequality} becomes non-strict, it is also possible that $H' = \Res_{\KK/\QQ}(\SL_d)$ and $\KK$ is a real quadratic field, or $\KK = \Q, \, d=2$ and $H' = \Symp_4(\R)$. \end{proof} As shown by Pleasants \cite{Pleasants} an example of a cut-and-project set associated with a real quadratic fields as in Corollary \ref{cor: MS equality} is the vertex set of an Ammann-Beenker tilings.
-Similarly, as discussed in \cite[\S 2.2]{MS}, the Penrose tiling vertex set can be described as a finite union of cut-and-project sets associated with a real quadratic field. \combarak{modified the above paragraph following a comment of Andreas Strombergsson}
+\begin{proof} If the strict inequality in \equ{eq: strict inequality} becomes non-strict, it is also possible that $H' = \Res_{\KK/\QQ}(\SL_d)$ and $\KK$ is a real quadratic field, or $\KK = \Q, \, d=2$ and $H' = \Symp_4(\R)$. \end{proof} As shown by Pleasants \cite{Pleasants}, an example of a cut-and-project set associated with a real quadratic field as in Corollary \ref{cor: MS equality} is the vertex set of an Ammann-Beenker tiling, where in this case the associated field is $\KK=\mathbb{Q}(\sqrt{2})$.
+Similarly, as discussed in \cite[\S 2.2]{MS}, the Penrose tiling vertex set can be described as a finite union of cut-and-project sets associated with the real quadratic field $\mathbb{Q}(\sqrt{5})$.

 We record the following trivial but useful fact.

 \begin{prop}\name{prop: origin in window} For any affine RMS measure $\mu$, one can assume the window $W$ contains the origin in its interior. \end{prop}